Disclosures

 Shortly after the attack, Beanstalk was Paused and on-chain governance was removed.
 Since the attack, governance votes have taken place on Snapshot.
 Beanstalk is now owned by a community-run multisig wallet (the Beanstalk Community Multisig, or BCM) responsible for executing the will of the DAO as indicated via Snapshot vote.
 The keys to the BCM are custodied by a group of nine anonymous Beanstalk community members and contributors.
 All contract changes under the BCM structure require the signature of 5-of-9 BCM signers.
 This serves as a temporary security measure until either (1) a secure and fully decentralized governance mechanism has been developed and sufficiently audited, or (2) governance is removed altogether.

-The old Bean token was replaced with a new one.
-The obsolete token has no value according to Beanstalk.
+The old Bean token was replaced with another token on Ethereum, which was then replaced with the latest Bean token on Arbitrum.
+The obsolete tokens have no value according to Beanstalk.

 More information: